sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Downloading
 -----------

-To copy a file from dCache to your local machine
+To copy a file from dCache to your local machine:

 .. code-block:: bash